thatkidfromka/Worklist-distribution-PHP/README.md

 The tasks are saved in JSON files on the server.
 These files are created when the process engine calls addtask.php.
 The UI reads out the content of the JSON's.

-Check out the programm at: https://lehre.bpm.in.tum.de/~ge32ped/exercise04/UI/UI.php And have a look inside and see all the availible files including the JSON for data storage.
+Check out the programm at: https://lehre.bpm.in.tum.de/~ge32ped/exercise04/UI/UI.php And have a look inside and see all the availible files including the JSON for data storage: https://lehre.bpm.in.tum.de/~ge32ped/exercise04/UI/